ev3rnub/CSC102_Week_2/README.md

 * 3. Added another javascript function to add to the number of clones if there is enough points.
 * 4. Added styles.css to style the game.html page.
 ## 09/18/2025:
 * 1. added document event listener to trigger startCloneTimer() and increment points based on the amount of clones.
+Creating a semi working prototype idle clicker game written in html5, css and javascript.
+* 2. UpNext, Git Branch to - Proto, indicating a small milestone, woot!